Documentation Index

 test01 ALL=(ALL) NOPASSWD: ALL

-5. After the completion of agent installation, delete the content that was entered into at step 4 to remove the root privileges.
+5. After the completion of agent installation, delete the content that was entered at step 4 to remove the root permissions.

 Windows

-To assign the Administrator privileges to the account for agent installation, follow these steps:
+To assign the administrator permissions to the account for agent installation:

 1. Access the server.